stan-dev/design-docs/designs/0035-stanbin-binary-output.md

 - Comment lines beginning with `# ` (configuration, adaptation messages, timing)
 - Exactly one CSV header line (comma-separated column names) with no leading `#`

 The section is written after the data section so writers can stream draws without interleaving text.
 Readers use `metadata_offset` and `metadata_size` from the header to locate and parse the metadata.

 ## Finalization Semantics

 A writer creates the file in this order:

-1. Write a provisional header.
+1. Write a provisional header with `rows = 0` and `metadata_offset = 0`.
-2. Write the names section.
+2. Write the names section and any zero padding needed to make `data_offset` 8-byte aligned.
 3. Stream each draw row directly into the data section.
 4. Write the trailing metadata section.
 5. Seek back and rewrite the header with the final row count and metadata location.

 If a run terminates before step 5, the file is incomplete.
 Readers can detect this by checking whether `metadata_offset == 0`: a finalized file always has a non-zero metadata offset because the metadata section is required in v1.
 A reader that wants to attempt partial recovery from an incomplete file can compute the number of usable rows from the file size:

 ```
 recoverable_rows = floor((file_size - data_offset) / (num_cols * 8))